ezerfernandes/util/README.md

 mis-handles filenames that contain whitespace, so `lastdl` will rename the file to a whitespace-less one before printing the name.

-`lr` performs rudimentary statistical analysis of its input, including, primarily, linear regression.
-The input should be two columns, of X and Y values, or one column, of Y values (and the X values are implied to be 1, 2, 3, etc.).
-The command then prints out the means, variances, and standard deviations of the inputs, the correlation between the two columns, and the slope and intercept of the best-fit line through the data.
-The `-lr` flag suppresses everything but the linear regression results; the `-mean` flag suppresses everything but the means, and so forth.

 `numfilter` copies standard input to standard output, but one or more of the fields are examines for numerals, which are then reformatted to human-friendly format.
 Use `-f` to select which field.
 Use `-F` to select which formatter is used.
 The default converts `1234` to `1.2k` and similarly.
 Use `-b` to use powers of 2 instead of powers of 10.

-`pgrep` is an implementation of `grep` in Perl that uses Perl regular expressions, implements a couple of features I use a lot, and eliminates a vast number of features I never use.

 `psgrep` runs `ps` and greps the output, but leaves intact the header line that explains what the columns mean.
 It also omits itself and